 Booking Information: To confirm your booking, a non-refundable deposit of €250 per person is required for all small-group tours.
 Please do not hesitate to contact us if you have any questions about this or any of our other tours, and be sure to check our Frequently Asked Questions page, where you may already find your answer.

-Total driving time: 4 hours, excluding stops
+Total driving time: approx. 4 hours (excluding stops)

-This Ireland itinerary for 5 days begins as we leave Dublin and journey south into the heart of County Cork, one of the most vibrant and culturally rich regions on the Emerald Isle.
+Your 5-day Ireland tour begins as we leave Dublin and journey south into the heart of County Cork, one

 Our first stop is the iconic Rock of Cashel, one of Ireland’s most celebrated heritage sites.
-Explore its medieval round tower, cathedral, and chapel, all perched dramatically on a limestone outcrop overlooking the Golden Vale.
+Explore its

 Accommodation